muzkkir/CTFFriday_2020_July_W1/README.md

 <kbd>![alt text](images/68.png)</kbd>

-I have run some commands to see the possibilities.
+Runnig some commands to see the possibilities.
 Below is the result.
 ```
 localhost:/home/asur$ sudo find . -exec /bin/bash \;
 find: /bin/bash: No such file or directory